bsd/bsd-custom-donate-jekyll/README.md

 ##Setup:

-1. Clone the reponsitory and cd into it
+1. Clone the reponsitory and cd into it, then cd into /webroot
 2. run "jekyll serve --w" from the command line
 3. navigate to http://localhost:4000 and you should see a list of pages built